sw-tracker/flexget/README.md

 I use this to download subtitles as soon as an episode or movie is downloaded.
 This is a script that gets executed from deluge when a torrent is completed.

-Sometimes subtitles are out of sync, so this tools helps me fix them: http://gnome-subtitles.sourceforge.net/ubuntu
+Sometimes subtitles are out of sync, so this tools helps me fix them with: http://gnome-subtitles.sourceforge.net/ubuntu (on Ubuntu) or http://www.nikse.dk/subtitleedit (on Windows).

 ###CouchPotato